forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/user-logout.md

 SuperTokens.revokeAllSessionsForUser(userId);
 ```
 - Use this to logout a user from all their devices.
-- This function deletes many sessions from the database.
-If it throws an error, then some sessions may already have been deleted.
 - <span class="highlighted-text">Does not clear any cookies</span>
-- If using blacklisting, this will immediately invalidate the JWT access tokens associated with those sessions.
-If not, the user may still be able to continue using their access token to call authenticated APIs (until it expires).

 <div class="divider"></div>